lostsolution/optimistron/README.md

 **Optimistic state is inferred through selectors**, where transitions are played on the current state, much like a _git rebase_.
 This means that actions are constantly _"rebased"_ on top of the latest state, which can lead to conflicts and noops.

 Depending on how you structure your state, applying an action on top of a particular state may result in a no-op or an error (ie: editing or deleting a non-existing item).
 To mitigate this, state changes are controlled by a custom **state handler** that restrains these updates to the most granular operations possible _(more on this later)_.
 This requires the implementation of a "merging" function on the handler, which is used to detect potential issues.
-As a result, the library ensures that your optimistic transitions are nearly conflict-free.
+As a result, the library ensures that your optimistic transitions are _nearly_ conflict-free.
 Transitions that result in errors or no-ops are simply **discarded**.
+That being said, in certain cases, you may also want to let the user resolve conflicts.

 ## ❓ When to use it

--   When you are using sagas, thunks, or any kind of async redux middleware in which you compose async operations
+-   When you are using sagas, thunks, or any kind of async redux middleware in which you compose actions around async operations
 -   When you need to optimistically show the result of an asynchronous operation in your UI.
 -   When this async operation may fail and you would like to give your user the ability to retry.
 -   When you want to support some kind of _offline mode_ by leveraging optimistic failures
 -   When your state updates can be modelled around a simple _CRUD interface_.

+## 🪖 Rules of transitions

+-   Transitions should have unique identifiers that you can use to map back to your entities.
+(In most cases, just use your entity's identifier as a the transition id).
+-   One entity should never have multiple transitions at the same time.
+This is already enforced in the internal `processTransition` function but depending on how you model your transition identifiers, we may not be able to enforce this rule.
+This essentially means that before starting a new transition on one of your entities, stash any ongoing ones.
+-   Keep transition effects on state as granular as possible.

 ## 🏗️ Getting Started

-> to see full examples, checkout the `usecases/` folder of the repository
+> to see full examples, checkout the `usecases/` folder of the repository.
+It includes usages with common async redux middlewares.

 ### 1️⃣ Define Transitions